 I wake up.
 It is another morning in America, and I struggle to decide whether or not to surrender myself to sleep again.
 I honestly cannot decipher the better of the two.

-This article first appeared on Mark's own blog My Fabulous Disease here.
+This article previously appeared at Mark's own blog, My Fabulous Disease, here.